Smoking is not allowed in Duncan Hall

 • No food or drinks are allowed in the auditorium

-• Food and drinks are allowed in the classrooms, lecture halls and conference rooms; however, users must clean rooms and remove all garbage immediately after their meetings.
+• Food and drink are allowed in most spaces in Duncan Hall.
+However, food and drinks are not allowed in the auditorium, classrooms, or computer lab.
+Additional rules for classroom and computer lab use may be found on the web page of the Office of the Registrar.
+Users must clean rooms and remove all garbage immediately after their meetings.
 Garbage should be placed in the brick trash enclosure at the northeast end of the building (outside the service door).
 Alternatively, arrangements can be made with the building custodians to clean meeting areas.
 It is the responsibility of the person who reserves the room to clean the room in a timely fashion or make arrangements with the custodians to do so.

 • No rollerblades or skateboards are allowed in the building.